new-guy/screeps-os/REFACTOR.md

 ### Fixes
 - Should plan all building placement from the beginning and store it in an array
 - Road generation should use the planned storage rather than the actual storage

+- creepPriority doesn't seem to be used at all - the thing that controls spawn priority is process priority, which means that the bootstrap spawner always beats out the scout spawner.
+We could just remove creepPriority and when a CreepSpawn process gets skipped over, increase its priority in addition to sleeping (up to a threshold)